Today I’ve got the scoop on the BEST toddler pool I’ve ever used! It’s an inflatable pool that you don’t have to inflate!

 The pool can also provide a perfect spot to start some independent playtime as well.
 Before baby is mobile enough to climb out, it’s a great confined space where baby can safely play on his or her own.
 Stick some age-appropriate toys in it and you’re good to go!

-Since this pool is actually advertised as a place to give your dog a bath, it clearly works well for that purpose as well and can be enjoyed by your fur babies just as much as your human ones.
+Since this beach pool for a toddler is actually advertised as a place to give your dog a bath, it clearly works well for that purpose as well and can be enjoyed by your fur babies just as much as your human ones.

 From travel to beach days to poolside, to a safe spot to play this pool is by far the best toddler pool we’ve found!